Fred Dibnah: Television presenting

-In 1997 he met author David Hall.
+In 1997, Dibnah met author David Hall.
 Hall had been raised in the Bradford district of Manchester and the two swapped tales of growing up in the latter half of the 20th century.
 Hall suggested that Dibnah would be unlikely to have any further television work commissioned on his life and that he should consider becoming a television presenter.
-The two worked on new ideas for a programme that would show Dibnah touring the country, visiting important historical locations and speaking to the men involved in the maintenance and restoration of industrial machinery and architecture.
+The two worked on new ideas for a programme focussed on industrial archaeology that would show Dibnah touring the country, visiting important locations of industrial heritage and speaking to the men involved in the maintenance and restoration of machinery and architecture.
 The programme would also exploit Dibnah's working-class attitude and show him operating some of the machinery he visited.
 Filming of Fred Dibnah's Industrial Age began in July 1998.
 The first location was near Bolton, at the Wet Earth Colliery and the crew then moved on to various locations around the country, continuing to film through the summer and autumn of 1998.

 The series achieved high viewing figures, with positive reviews, and the associated website became the second most-visited BBC website at the time.
 A complementary book was also published and was one of the top five best-selling history books of the year.
 Dibnah admitted he found speaking to a camera more nerve-racking than climbing a chimney, but the success of Fred Dibnah's Industrial Age was a portent; he later presented several other television series.
 Before filming began for Fred Dibnah's Magnificent Monuments, he had installed his red ladders on the steeple at St Walburge's in Preston, ready for an inspection.
 With filming for television now taking up much of his time, however, he was unable to complete the job.
 He left the ladders at the church for several years and donated them to the tradesman who eventually took the job.

 Last years

 In 2001, to mark the centenary of the death of Queen Victoria, the BBC transmitted a season of programmes based on a Victorian theme and Dibnah presented Fred Dibnah's Victorian Heroes.
-He had long been fascinated by the Victorians, especially Isambard Kingdom Brunel, whom he regarded as his hero.
-During filming, he visited a number of locations, including the 245 ft high Clifton Suspension Bridge and the slipway for the SS Great Eastern.
+He had long been fascinated by the Victorians, especially Isambard Kingdom Brunel, who was his hero.
+During filming he visited a number of locations, including the 245 ft high Clifton Suspension Bridge and the slipway for the SS Great Eastern.